words Al Woods

 When it comes to technology, we are certainly used to seeing new innovations take hold, and then quickly replace the things we were using before should they offer something the older alternatives didn’t.

 The flip phone was quickly replaced by the smartphone.
-VHS was quickly replaced by DVD, and then DVD began to dwindle in popularity as streaming services became more easily avaliable to consumers.
+VHS was quickly replaced by DVD, and then DVD began to dwindle in popularity as streaming services became more easily available to consumers.

 The same thing is true when it comes to more domestic things, though the process is usually a little slower, as things we interact with in the home tend to be replaced less often than things like personal tech and media.
 Toilets with water saving flush features have become the norm for new toilet installations, for example, although many homes that haven’t replaced their bathroom suites in a number of years still don’t have them.